WebVella/WebVella-ERP/README.md

+*Important: The codebase is about to significantly change, so please backup or clone if you depend on the Angular 1.5 interface.
+We are moving towards RazorPages and many more good stuff*

 WebVella ERP
 ======
 **WebVella ERP** is a free and open-source web software, that targets extreme customization and plugability in service of any business data management needs.
 It is build upon our experience, best practices and the newest available technologies.
 Currently it targets ASP.NET Core 1, MVC6 and AngularJS.
 Our database of choice is PostgreSQL 9.6.x.
 Targets Linux or Windows as host OS.
 Currently tested only on Windows.